Restaurant in Fitzrovia

 A lot of the cocktails at Greyhound are Mekhong based (a Thai Whiskey) and pack a punch!
 We tried the Chaiyo: gin, prosecco, lime, sugar, Thai basil, elderflower, cucumber which was fresh and zesty and very strong!
 We also had the Soi Cowboy Girl: gin, Campari, lemon, sugar,passionfruit syrup and Thai basil which was great.

-An attractive restaurant with a busy and bustling atmosphere and good food -not the traditional Thai you might be used to because of the Bangkok influence so good to try out as something new (and cool!)
+The Greyhound Cafe is an attractive restaurant in Fitzrovia with a busy and bustling atmosphere and good food.
+It is not the traditional Thai you might be used to because of the Bangkok influence so good to try out as something new (and cool!)